-Guide To The Isle of Harris: A World Waiting to be Discovered
+Guide to the Isle of Harris: A world waiting to be discovered

 The Isle of Harris is a spectacular island known for its mountains, beaches and wildlife.
 Exploring the Isle of Harris with its extraordinary scenery and adventurous spirit, is a world just waiting to be discovered.
 An ideal destination for a wide range of outdoor activities such as hiking, fishing and cycling, Harris’ remote landscapes and breath-taking scenery inspire everyone that visits.

-The Isle of Harris is a wonderful place to visit for holidays or short breaks, to see the old towns, take a walk along the coastline or go to the many festivals held throughout the year.
+The Isle of Harris is a wonderful place to visit for holidays or short breaks, to see the old villages, take a walk along the coastline or go to the many festivals held throughout the year.

 Two Isles, one Island

 The Isles of Harris and Lewis are actually one island, sharing a land border at Tarbert.